 Composer Antonin Dvorak was compulsively attracted to everything having to do with steam locomotives.
 All things considered, that’s really not that bad given other famous composers penchants for weirdness including Wagner’s fixation on wearing fur-lined undergarments or Brahms’ intense hatred of cats which led him to shoot at them out of his second story window with a bow and arrow.
 I digress.
-Knowing of the Dvorak’s fascination with trains and our country’s superior rail service at the time the board at the National Conservatory of Music was able to lure the composer to New York for a residence as director from 1892 to 1895, as well as a guest conducting stint with the New York Philharmonic.
+Knowing of Dvorak’s fascination with trains and our country’s superior rail service at the time, the board at the National Conservatory of Music was able to lure the composer to New York for a residence as director from 1892 to 1895, as well as a guest conducting stint with the New York Philharmonic.
 Not a bad gig, as they say.
-The Philharmonic also commissioned a piece from the composer and he penned the last of his nine symphonies titling it “From the New World.”
+The Philharmonic also commissioned a piece from the Dvorak and he penned the last of his nine symphonies titling it “From the New World.”
 The work was an instantaneous hit with its first performance and has been a mainstay of the symphonic idiom ever since that time.
-Dramatic and beautifully lyric by turn it has some of the most haunting melodies in all of classic music.
-My favorite recording is with Rafael Kubelik and the superb Berlin Philharmonic.
+Dramatic and beautifully lyric by turn, it has some of the most haunting melodies in all of classic music.
+My favorite recording is with Rafael Kubelik with the superb Berlin Philharmonic.

 4. Sibelius: Symphony No. 2, Eugene Ormandy, Philadelphia Orchestra

-By and large Swedish composer Jean Sibelius’ works are dark, somber and even austere.
+By and large, Swedish composer Jean Sibelius’ works are dark, somber, and even austere.
 His second symphony is one of the bright exceptions and filled with beautiful lyricism.
 Eugene Ormandy and the gorgeous strings of the Philadelphia Orchestra provide a perfect match.
 Highly recommended.

-After the premier of his third symphony the Parisian press dubbed Camille St.- Saëns the “next Beethoven.”
+After the premier of his third symphony, the Parisian press dubbed Camille St.- Saëns the “next Beethoven.”
 Unfortunately, it was the last major piece he ever composed.
-But, as they say in Texas, it’s a doozy.
+But as they say in Texas, it’s a doozy.
 St.- Saëns’ third makes use of a full-sized orchestra, piano and organ.
 The results are spectacular with soaring passages between orchestra and organ and unforgettable melodies in every movement.
 Of special interest is the primary theme of the last movement which became popular as the song in the movie “Babe.”